GabrielCastilloH/harbor/README.md

 - Add the ability to see profiles that swiped on you and swipe on them.
 - show difference between basic and premium plan on payment page

-## 🔐 Authentication Flow
+## 🔐 Authentication & Email Verification Flow

-Harbor uses Firebase Auth's native email/password authentication with email verification.
-The system uses Firebase's built-in methods without custom complications.
+Harbor uses Firebase Auth with a **custom code-based email verification system** that replaces Firebase's default link-based verification.
+This system is specifically designed to work with university email systems that pre-fetch verification links.

 ### Flow Logic